 Every September 30 following, the minimum wage will be increased by a certain percentage as shown in the above table.

 All the employers in the State of Florida must pay their employees the hourly state minimum wage for all the hours worked in Florida.
 If any employer does not pay their employees the required minimum wage, they can bring a civil action against the employer or any individual violating the Florida minimum wage law.

 |Yearly Wage||Tipped Minimum Wage||Increase of Tip Wage|

 Frequently Asked Questions on Florida Minimum Wage and Labor Laws:

-What is the minimum wage for tipped employees in Florida?
+2. What is the minimum wage for tipped employees in Florida in 2023?

-According to the Florida’s department of Labor, the minimum wage for tipped employees in the state of Florida for 2021 is $5.68 per hour.
+According to Florida’s Department of Labor, the minimum wage for tipped employees in the state of Florida for 2023 is $7.98 per hour.